Vaishnavi6825/mux4to2encoder/README.md

 - The instructors of the **Skywater CMOS Technology Workshop** for providing invaluable insights into IC design and simulation techniques.
 - Online open-source resources and communities that facilitated learning and implementation.

-Special thanks to all the individuals and platforms that contributed to the knowledge base used in this project.
+Special thanks to all the individuals and platforms that contributed to the knowledge base used in this project. <br>
- Chhand Niyogi - Mtech student NIT Jemshedpur.
+ Chhand Niyogi - Mtech student NIT Jemshedpur. <br>
- Tejas B G - UG student from bangalore.
+ Tejas B G - UG student from bangalore. <br>

 #### Template